All Episodes

 They don't have the fight in them anymore.

-What are they in the eighties, 75, 80?
+What are they in the 80s, 75, 80?

-Um she added that the war and the thoughts of her colleagues about the conflict should always be taken seriously.
+She added that the war and the thoughts of her colleagues about the conflict should always be taken seriously.

-So um anyway, this this happened behind closed doors.
+So anyway, this happened behind closed doors.

-Uh the the somebody in there has leaked it out.
+Somebody in there has leaked it out.

-Boehner called the anti-surge Republican Senators wimps.
+Boehner called the anti-surge Republican senators WIMPs.

-Yeah, I I I nothing wrong with that.
+Yeah, nothing wrong with that.

 We like facts on this program.